 Mulchay's not saying anything.

 But here's the good news: The couple has already found a new brick-and-mortar venture that will allow them to provide wine, beer, and other artisan food products to the community.
-It's called Arcadia Premium, and it's located at 5618 East Thomas Road in Phoenix.
+It's called Arcadia Premium

 The bottle shop, which also offers delivery service, has been in operation for a while.
 But Mulchay and LaTondress just took over and have plans to expand the business.
 In addition to continuing beer and wine delivery to the surrounding neighborhood, the couple already has begun to expand the shop's offerings to include cheese, charcuterie, and specialty goods such as AZ Bitters Lab bitters, Goody Twos Toffee, cold-brew coffee from Press Coffee, treats from Super Chunk Sweets and Treats and Tracy Dempsey Originals, and more.